soundpress/RulesOfNYC/docs/c46/index.rst

    c.
 Violations include the following.
 (Descriptions are for informational purposes only; the text of the rule itself determines the scope and meaning of the rule.)

       i.
-Section 1-02(a): Performing microtrenching without or beyond the scope of a Department of Transportation-issued microtrenching permit.
+67 RCNY §1-02(a): Performing microtrenching without or beyond the scope of a Department of Transportation-issued microtrenching permit.

       ii.
-Section 1-02(c): Providing fiber-optic service by microtrenching where prohibited.
+67 RCNY §1-02(c): Providing fiber-optic service by microtrenching where prohibited.

       iii.
-Section 1-02(e): Failure to notify the Department, or to timely notify the Department, of the intended dates of microtrenching construction.
+67 RCNY §1-02(e): Failure to notify the Department, or to timely notify the Department, of the intended dates of microtrenching construction.

       iv.
-Section 1-02(f): Failure to file, or to timely file, drawings as required after conclusion of microtrenching construction.
+67 RCNY §1-02(f): Failure to file, or to timely file, drawings as required after conclusion of microtrenching construction.

       v.
-Section 1-03: Failure to install required excess capacity.
+67 RCNY §1-03: Failure to install required excess capacity.

       vi.
-Section 1-04: Failure to maintain conduit in good repair, in compliance with these rules, or in compliance with requirements of the Department of Transportation.
+67 RCNY §1-04: Failure to maintain conduit in good repair, in compliance with these rules, or in compliance with requirements of the Department of Transportation.

       vii.
-Section 1-05: Failure to make excess capacity available; failure to make excess capacity available timely; attempt to overcharge for excess capacity; failure to respond or respond timely to a request for excess capacity; failure to offer excess capacity on a first-come, first-served basis.
+67 RCNY §1-05: Failure to make excess capacity available; failure to make excess capacity available timely; attempt to overcharge for excess capacity; failure to respond or respond timely to a request for excess capacity; failure to offer excess capacity on a first-come, first-served basis.

       viii.
-Section 1-05(j): Failure to report to the Department as required.
+67 RCNY §1-05(j): Failure to report to the Department as required.

       ix.
-Section 1-06: Failure to remove or dispose of conduit as directed.
+67 RCNY §1-06: Failure to remove or dispose of conduit as directed.

       x.
-Section 1-07(b): Failure to cooperate with an audit, investigation or review.
+67 RCNY §1-07(b): Failure to cooperate with an audit, investigation or review.

       xi.
 Any other violation of the rules of this chapter.